Mi krop: History

+In Bangkok, there are at least two restaurants famous for Mi krop.
+One is Chin Li Restaurant, also known as Tek Heng, in Talad Phlu on the Thon Buri side, directly connected to the original legend of Chin Li's noodles, and the other is Mit Ko Yuan in Phra Nakhon, near the Giant Swing and Bangkok City Hall.

+Ingredients

 The dish consists of crispy fried thin rice noodles mixed with fried tofu, fried shrimp, pork, or a combination, and sauced with a mixture of lemon or lime juice, fish sauce, tomato paste, kaffir lime leaves, chili, and sugar.
 The dish can be garnished with scallions, bean sprouts, cilantro, chili, and fried egg strips.